Skip to the content

 Therefore it appears they have the knowledge and the skills required to provide a secure email data breach checking service.
 So either there is a hidden agenda or they prefer the convenience of raw data over security.
 Either way based on this, until they implement a secure hash option for inputting either email or password I would not recommend using “Have I been pwned” or potentially similar services.

-If they ever provide a method to submit the email or password as a secure hash, then we will update submit an updated post with details on how to use that feature and change our recommendation.
+If they ever provide a method to submit the email or password as a secure hash, then we will submit an updated post with details on how to use that feature and change our recommendation.

 I would recommend using a different password for every website and using secure two factor authentication methods.